-a.
-Continuous patrolling and monitoring of turtle nesting activity on key nesting beaches (monitoring area of 56km and index area of 8km).

-b.
-Hiring and training community monitors to undertake turtle monitoring..

-c.
-Supporting and enhancing turtle-friendly eco-tourism ventures (ranging from walk-on community tours to lodge developments) to capitalise on turtles and turtle monitoring and nest protection.

-d.
-Supporting and enhancing education and awareness programmes around nesting beaches highlighting the importance of marine turtles and advocating best management practices.

-e.
-Expansion of research associated with all aspects of turtle management but particularly trying to build a population model of nesting species.

-2. ENABLING LEGISLATIONENVIRONMENTAL MANAGEMENT
+- a.
+Continuous patrolling and monitoring of turtle nesting activity on key nesting beaches (monitoring area of 56km and index area of 8km). - b.
+Hiring and training community monitors to undertake turtle monitoring.. - c.
+Supporting and enhancing turtle-friendly eco-tourism ventures (ranging from walk-on community tours to lodge developments) to capitalise on turtles and turtle monitoring and nest protection. - d.
+Supporting and enhancing education and awareness programmes around nesting beaches highlighting the importance of marine turtles and advocating best management practices. - e.
+Expansion of research associated with all aspects of turtle management but particularly trying to build a population model of nesting species. - 2.
+ENABLING LEGISLATIONENVIRONMENTAL MANAGEMENT - a.

-a.
 A network of protected areas adequately protecting turtles as well as their habitats during various life stages.
-The bulk of the nesting area fall within a UNESCO World Heritage Site.
+The bulk of the nesting area fall within a UNESCO World Heritage Site. - b.

-b.
 South Africa has formally declared 20 additional new Marine Protected Areas (MPA's) as part of its MPA network that will benefit all life stages of marine turtles as well as various in-shore and offshore ecosystems.
 The declaration of these MPAs will take effect on 1 August 2019.
 Two of these are to protected Dermochelys coriacea's internesting habitat as well as foraging habitat on sea mounts within the country's EEZ.

-c.
+- c.
 All sea turtles in South Africa are listed in the Threatened or Protected Marine Species Regulations.
-This affords all turtles a protected status in South Africa.

-d.
-Controlling the use of off-road vehicles in the coastal zone which not only protects turtles, their nests and their hatchlings from disturbance and crushing.
+This affords all turtles a protected status in South Africa. - d.
+Controlling the use of off-road vehicles in the coastal zone which not only protects turtles, their nests and their hatchlings from disturbance and crushing. - e.

-e.
 The National Biodiversity Assessment (NBA) for the marine environments to the edge of the EEZ.
 This provides an indication of biodiversity, habitats, threats and conservation targets for each aspect throughout the EEZ.
-An update version of the NBA is expected in the latter part of 2019.
+An update version of the NBA is expected in the latter part of 2019. - f.

-f.
 Practical contingency plans during strandings, oil spills and other shipping, pollution or natural disasters.
 South Africa has a series of stranding networks along its coast that responds to incidences of turtle strandings and provide a rapid response to ensure that they are taken to registered and permitted rehabilitation centres.
-South Africa is also in the process of updating a National Oil spill Contingency Plan, which will include a National Oiled Wildlife Preparedness Response.

-3.FISHERIES LEGISLATION AND MANAGEMENT
+South Africa is also in the process of updating a National Oil spill Contingency Plan, which will include a National Oiled Wildlife Preparedness Response. - 3.FISHERIES LEGISLATION AND MANAGEMENT - a.

-a.
 Basic turtle by-catch information from the pelagic longline fishery has been obtained since 2000.
 Observer Coverage has been continuously improved and is now legislated at 20%, stratified by area, season and vessel b.
-Observers are trained in turtle ID and handling practices c.
-Turtle incidental bycatch and release information recording is mandatory and dead animals are to be retained and handed over to the authorities d. .Handling and release procedures are detailed in the permit conditions for the Pelagic Longline Fishery.

-e.
-De-hookers and line cutters need to be on board every longline vessel.
+Observers are trained in turtle ID and handling practices - c.
+Turtle incidental bycatch and release information recording is mandatory and dead animals are to be retained and handed over to the authorities - d. .Handling and release procedures are detailed in the permit conditions for the Pelagic Longline Fishery. - e.
+De-hookers and line cutters need to be on board every longline vessel. - f.
+ID guides for turtles have been disseminated to all vessels - 4.
+ENABLING ENVIRONMENTAL LEGISLATION AND MANAGEMENT:

-f.
-ID guides for turtles have been disseminated to all vessels a.
-Repeal the section on Marine Protected Areas from the Marine Living Resources Act, which largely concentrated on fisheries related issues, to the National Environmental Management: Protected Areas Act.
-The section on MPAs was gazetted in 2014.
-Subsequently, South Africa has gazetted 20 new MPAs, and includes numerous offshore protected areas.

-4. ENABLING ENVIRONMENTAL LEGISLATION AND MANAGEMENT: